nupur-ya/AutodeskWebApp/README.md

     - A future `end date` is also accepted.

   > UI Restrictions
-        - The `DriverNumber`, `Find Team` fields only allow numbers.
+    - The `DriverNumber`, `Find Team` fields only allow numbers.<br />
-        - Edit and Add Driver form fields also allows only numbers in `Phone` and `Driver Number` fields.
+    - Edit and Add Driver form fields also allows only numbers in `Phone` and `Driver Number` fields.<br />
-        - If you resize the browser window to really slim (to match mobile device), the Drivers page and Teams page tables shrink to only display the important columns.
+    - If you resize the browser window to really slim (to match mobile device), the Drivers page and Teams page tables shrink to only display the important columns.<br />

 <p align="right">(<a href="#readme-top">back to top</a>)</p>